Skip to Main Content

 Maryland’s congressional lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

-If the state legislature does not successfully pass a joint resolution (without the possibility of gubernatorial veto) to redraw state legislative lines within 45 days, the Governor’s plan becomes law.
+If the state legislature does not successfully pass a joint resolution (without the possibility of gubernatorial veto) to redraw state legislative lines within 45 days, the governor’s plan becomes law.
 [Md.
 Const. art.
 III, § 5]

 Timing

-Maryland state law does not impose a particular deadline for drawing congressional lines, though candidates must file for congressional primary elections by Feb.
+Maryland state law does not impose a particular deadline for drawing congressional lines, though candidates were required to file for congressional primary elections by Feb.
 22, 2022.
 [Md.
 Code, Election Law, § 5-303(a)] The legislative session began on Jan.
-13, 2021, and is currently scheduled to end on Apr.
-12, 2021.
+13, 2021, and ended on Apr.
+12, 2021, with a special session Dec.
+6-9, 2021.

 The Maryland constitution ties the drawing of state legislative lines to the Census, and might therefore be construed to prohibit redrawing lines mid-decade; there is no similar provision pertaining to congressional lines.
 [Md.
 Const. art.
 III, § 5]